generoi/capistrano-tasks/README.md

 # - make staging-mysql-settings
 # - make info

+# Add your key to the authorization agent for connecting to production.
+eval $(ssh-agent -s)
+ssh-add

 # If you have access to the production environment from the staging
 # environment, you can use:
 make production-ssh-copy-id